 Archie R. Dykes.
 Dr. Dykes has served as one of our directors since April 2006.
 Dr. Dykes was lead director and non-executive chairman of PepsiAmericas, Inc. until 2010.
-He has served as chairman of Capital City Holdings Inc., a venture capital organization, for more than the past five years.
+He served as chairman of Capital City Holdings Inc., a venture capital organization, for more than ten years.
 Dr. Dykes served as Chairman and Chief Executive Officer of the Security Benefit Group of Companies from 1980 through 1987.
 He served as chancellor of the University of Kansas from 1973 to 1980.
 Prior to that, he was chancellor of the University of Tennessee.
 Dr. Dykes was Chairman of the Board and Chief Executive Officer of Fleming Companies, Inc. until 2004.
 He assumed those roles at Fleming in 2003 following his service to Fleming as Non-executive Chairman of the Board.
 He also serves as a director of Raytech Corporation.
-Dr. Dykes is a member of the Board of Trustees of the Kansas University Endowment Association and the William Allen White Foundation.
-He formerly served as Vice Chairman of the Commission on the Operation of the Universities.
+Dr. Dykes is a member of the Board of Trustees of the Kansas University

+Endowment Association and the William Allen White Foundation.
+He formerly served as Vice Chairman of the Commission on the Operation of the United States Senate and as a member of the executive committee of the Association of American Universities.